 One further factor that has added to the economic landscape in Guildford is the local university.
 The University of Surrey can be walked to from the town centre.
 It has over 17,000 students at the Surrey campus and it comes with a world-class reputation.
 It is at the forefront of some of the newest industries such as satellite, 5G, and digital technologies.

-While that is exciting – the Surrey Research Park then adds another dimension to it.
+While that is exciting – the Surrey Research Park then adds another dimension.
 The Surrey Research Park was originally created in the early 80s.
 Among other things the University gains income from tenants – but it allows those tenants easier access to the knowledge, technology, and talent the University holds.
-If you are a business with an interest in satellites or digital technologies you can gain a significant advantage over your competitors by having access to this.
+If you are a business with an interest in satellites or digital technologies you can gain significant leverage over your competitors by being in this environment.

 The Research Park alone holds 175 companies employing around 4,500 staff and it generates about £500m of economic activity each year.

 Recruiting in Guildford?

 So – what’s the issue regarding recruitment in Guildford.
-An affluent town, well located and with good transport links, a variety of innovative industries and all apparently paying above-average salaries….
+An affluent town, well located and with good transport links.
+A variety of innovative industries all apparently paying above-average salaries….

 Firstly, the fact that Guildford is affluent means that property and rental prices are above average.
 In fact, there is a large, unbridgeable, and ever-increasing gap between wages and affordable housing.
 I appreciate this is not just a local phenomenon, but it is particularly acute in Guildford.

 Subsequently, young workers, apprentices, key workers, and roles requiring low skilled/low paid workers are hard to fill.
 In many cases, these workers are financially better off living and/or working outside of Guildford.

-This is a feature that again crops up when it comes to recruiting for the charity or the voluntary sectors.
-Workers can simply be difficult to find and even harder to retain.
+This is a feature that again crops up when it comes to recruiting for the charity and voluntary sectors.
+Workers are simply difficult to find and even harder to retain.
 Don’t get me wrong – working for a charity should be about the spiritual rewards as much as financial, but a worker does not live on fresh air.